 Under the advice of our veterinarians, we are now requiring the flu vaccine.
 Even though we have not seen any cases of the flu yet, our veterinarians have warned us it is making it’s way to the southern regions.
 We are an extremely proactive facility and are always adapting to the immediate health care needs of the dogs in our care.
 The vaccine is a two-part series that requires two shots that your dog must receive three weeks apart.
 We are currently requiring the first round before starting training.
 As soon as you schedule your dog for training, you will need to be making an appointment with your veterinarian for the first flu vaccine in order to be fully inoculated for his/her training start date.
 We also require the bordatella (Kennel cough vaccine), so make sure that you have your dog inoculated for this along with the regular booster requirements.
 We do REQUIRE a copy of your vet records for your dog to be boarded or trained here.
 Even though we have always required this, some people bring their dogs without any shot records at all even after being told to do so.
-WE WILL NOT ACCEPT YOUR DOG INTO OUR TRAINING PROGRAM WITHOUT PROOF OF THESE INOCULATIONS!!
+WE WILL NOT ACCEPT YOUR DOG INTO OUR TRAINING or BOARDING PROGRAM WITHOUT PROOF OF THESE INOCULATIONS!!

-THANK YOU FOR YOUR COOPERATION
+THANK YOU FOR YOUR COOPERATION!

-HOW PROACTIVE ARE WE ??
+HOW PROACTIVE ARE WE ?

 Even though we do everything possible to keep your dog healthy, there is always a chance that your dog could come down with a stomach bug, upper respiratory infection, kennel cough and various other illnesses.
 Your dog could get hurt by wrestling or playing rough with his/her peers.
-We cannot control every scenario any more than schools can for our children.
+We cannot control every scenario any more than schools and daycares can for our children.
 We do everything we possibly can to keep these dogs safe!
 We maintain the health of each one of these dogs and even stay up through the night with them if they have a stomach bug.
 We care and love them as our own!